codewars/docs/content/curating/guidelines/translation.md

 - **The translation must be reviewed before it's approved.** If the reviewer is not familiar with the language of the translation, they should ask other users for help.
 - **The review should be as complete as possible,** including all applicable steps mentioned in [Reviewing a Translation HOWTO][howto-review-translation]
-- **Always verify conformity to [translation authoring guidelines][guidelines-authoring-translation] when reviewing.** Know what are quality requirements for translations and its components (description,  code snippets).
-Make sure they were followed by the author.
+- **Conformity to [translation authoring guidelines][guidelines-authoring-translation] should be verified.** All applicable guideliness should be followed by the translator.
 - Reviewers and users other than original translator are allowed to **fix issues in pending translations.**

 ## Approval

 - A translation can be approved only if the review confirms that it is of sufficient quality, it holds to all applicable quality guidelines, and all reported issues have been addressed.
-- You should **mark suggestion posts announcing the translation as resolved**.
+- **Suggestion posts announcing the translation should be marked as resolved**.
-- **Keep responsibility for the issues in the translation you approved.** You should actively maintain all problems which slipped through your review and ended up in an approved translation: fix issues, consider suggestions, answer questions.
+- **Approvers should keep responsibility for the issues in translations they approved.** You should actively maintain all problems which slipped through your review and ended up in an approved translation: fix issues, consider suggestions, answer questions.

 ## Rejection